 There are two options to mount your solar installation, roof-mounted is often the preference as it tends to be a more straightforward installation.
 Ground-mounting a Solar PV array requires planning permission and ground works to bring cables back to the property.

 Heat pumps operate at a lower flow temperature (the temperature of the water going through the radiators) than traditional boilers so sometimes we upgrade more outdated radiators to ensure the system achieves British heating standards (21c in living areas and 18c in bedrooms.)
 With a few well-placed radiator improvements, we can insure a more comfortable and efficient system.

 When installing radiators, we always look to minimise disruption by maintaining the footprint of the radiators and replace them for a modern equivalent.
 If you are aiming for a specific style of radiators, we can also accommodate this.

 One of the biggest myths surrounding heat pumps is that for the system to work efficiently you must have underfloor heating.
-Whilst underfloor heating compliments heat pumps it is by no means necessary.
+Whilst underfloor heating compliments heat pumps it is by no means a "must have".
 Virtually any property can be switched to a heat pump if approached in the right way.
 Get in touch with us and we can talk you through everything that is required and how we can bring your home into the future.

 Heat pumps have been used to provide domestic heating and hot water in Scandinavia for over 50 years, during which time constant developments and advancements have ensured that the technology is tried and tested.